cert-manager/website/content/en/docs/usage/gateway-api.md

 resource](https://cert-manager.io/docs/usage/ingress/#supported-annotations)
 versus which annotations are supported on the Gateway resource.

-The Gateway resource supports the following annotations:
+The Gateway resource supports the following annotations for generating Certificate resources:

-- `cert-manager.io/issuer`: the name of an `Issuer` to acquire the certificate required for this Gateway.
+- `cert-manager.io/issuer`: the name of an Issuer to acquire the certificate required for this Gateway.
 The Issuer _must_ be in the same namespace as the Gateway resource.

-- `cert-manager.io/cluster-issuer`: the name of a `ClusterIssuer` to acquire the certificate required for this Gateway.
+- `cert-manager.io/cluster-issuer`: the name of a ClusterIssuer to acquire the Certificate required for this Gateway.
 It does not matter which namespace your Gateway resides, as `ClusterIssuers` are non-namespaced resources.

-- `cert-manager.io/issuer-kind`: the name of an external `Issuer` controller's `CustomResourceDefinition` (only necessary for out-of-tree `Issuers`)
+- `cert-manager.io/issuer-kind`: the kind of the external issuer resource, for example `AWSPCACIssuer`.
+This is only necessary for out-of-tree issuers.

-- `cert-manager.io/issuer-group`: the name of the API group of external `Issuer` controller (only necessary for out-of-tree `Issuers`)
+- `cert-manager.io/issuer-group`: the API group of the external issuer controller, for example `awspca.cert-manager.io`.
+This is only necessary for out-of-tree issuers.

-- `cert-manager.io/common-name`: (optional) this annotation allows you to configure `spec.commonName` for the `Certificate` to be generated.
+- `cert-manager.io/common-name`: (optional) this annotation allows you to configure `spec.commonName` for the Certificate to be generated.

 - ` cert-manager.io/duration`: (optional) this annotation allows you to
-  configure `spec.duration` field for the `Certificate` to be generated.
+  configure `spec.duration` field for the Certificate to be generated.

-- `cert-manager.io/renew-before`: (optional) this annotation allows you to configure `spec.renewBefore` field for the `Certificate` to be generated.
+- `cert-manager.io/renew-before`: (optional) this annotation allows you to configure `spec.renewBefore` field for the Certificate to be generated.

-- `cert-manager.io/usages`: (optional) this annotation allows you to configure `spec.usages` field for the `Certificate` to be generated.
+- `cert-manager.io/usages`: (optional) this annotation allows you to configure `spec.usages` field for the Certificate to be generated.
 Pass a string with comma-separated values i.e "key agreement,digital signature, server auth"